 If you need some kind of structure, meet up with your regional group.
 Travis and I went to a few group meetings at our local library.
 It was a great environment to just write and get it done.

 This is also a time where you’re not allowed to edit.
 Please, just don’t do it to yourself.
 Heavy words from an editor, I know.
-If it helps, just write things in a block of text and format it once you’ve hit your daily word count.
+If it helps, just write things in a block of text and quickly fix it up it once you’ve hit your daily word count.

 Also remember to just pace yourself with a calendar or manageable daily goal to get you gradually there.